BrandonWare/gamingreadme/FrontEnd/Readme.md

 once they deploy this repository on their system they can open index.html.
 They can also edit and view the frontend api from this link https://gamingapiwebsite-brandonware.netlify.app

-and from there they can
+and from there they can:

 - Navigate through various pages using the navigation bar.